tttapa/Control-Surface/README.md

 Information for people that would like to help improve the Control Surface library can be found here: <https://tttapa.github.io/Pages/Arduino/Control-Surface/Developers/index.html>
 It covers installation instructions for developers, instructions for running the tests and generating documentation, a style guide, etc.

-## Known problems

-When compiling without LTO (Link Time Optimization) and -Os (optimize for size), GCC will produce a linker error (`Undefined reference to ...`).
-This is normal, and it helps me to find other errors.
-I will eventually fix it when I release a stable version of the library.

-For now, just enable LTO, or choose a different optimization option.